Janithpm/YouTube-Downloader/README.md

 # YouTube-Downloader
 #
- This repository is about YouTube video / playlist Downloader This YouTube Video / Playlist Downloader is based on Python youtube_dl Module.
+ This YouTube Video / Playlist Downloader is based on Python youtube_dl Module.
 # Follow the steps in given below,
     [1] Install Python interpreter into your computer.